deutsche Version

 of crucial aspects of the formation and evolution of stars and

-protoplanetary discs, central black holes and AGNs, star-forming
+protoplanetary disks, central black holes and AGNs, star-forming

 regions and the ISM, galaxies and their IGM, galaxy clusters and the